mxzinke/cotask/README.md

 - **Make Changes** - Other than ChatGPT or else can CoTaks apply the right patches with high code quality
 - **Suggests commands** - Missing dependencies?
 Running tests?
 CoTask has you covered and suggests you commands.

+> **Notice:** This project is under active development and not ready yet.
+Still you can clone and run it.

 ## Install

 CoTask is currently only available for MacOS (both Intel and M-series) and Linux (x86 and ARM64).
 Install it with: